-There are also funds that deliver high returns but run with what we would regard as unacceptable risks.
-They may be following fads, like the Dotcoms, with the hope of selling out and realising the gains before the bubble bursts or using leverage or borrowed money to enhance returns.
-This is OK until things go wrong, and the leverage magnifies losses.
-Or worse.
+There are also funds which deliver high returns but which are running what we would regard as unacceptable risks.
+They may be following fads, like the Dotcoms, and hoping to sell out and realise the gains before the bubble bursts; or using leverage or borrowed money to enhance returns, which is OK until things go wrong and the leverage magnifies the losses, or worse.

-Your understanding is important.
-During the period you own our products there may be investment fads that other fund managers are following, we won't.
-We need you to understand this as we wish to concentrate all our efforts on making the Fund work for you and don't want to deal with endless queries about why we aren't following a particular investment fad.
-Just as vitally, we don't want you to withdraw your money in order to follow the investment fad of the moment.
-Leaving aside the obvious facts that we earn fees on your funds and that in and outflows can be disruptive to our investment strategy, there is also the fact that not being invested continuously for the long term is likely to significantly reduce your returns.
+Your understanding is important because whilst you own the Fundsmith Equity Fund SICAV there may be investment fads which other fund managers are following but we won't.
+We need you to understand this, since we wish to concentrate all our efforts on making the fund work for you, and don't want to deal with endless queries about why we are not following a particular investment fad.
+Just as vitally, we don't want you to withdraw your money from our fund in order to follow the investment fad of the moment.
+Leaving aside the obvious facts that we earn fees on your funds and that in and outflows can be disruptive to our investment strategy, there is also the fact that not being invested continuously for the long haul is likely to significantly reduce your returns.

-Michael Johnson once said that he was such a good sprinter that the only person who could defeat him was himself, i.e. he could only be beaten by his own temperament.
-The analogy is directly applicable here; the greatest threat you face to your investment performance is from you.
+Michael Johnson once said that he was such a good sprinter that the only person who could defeat him was himself; i.e. that he could only be beaten by his own temperament.
+The greatest threat you face to your investment performance is from you.

-Most investors make some classic mistakes that prevent them from capturing the best investment performance they could obtain.
+Most investors make some classic mistakes which prevent them from capturing the best investment performance they could obtain.
 They buy at the top and sell at the bottom of markets or share price cycles, motivated by greed and fear.
-It takes considerable emotional discipline to buy when others are fearful and sell when others are greedy, not that we intend to indulge in market timing.
+It takes considerable emotional discipline to buy when others are fearful and sell when others are greedy.
+Not that we intend to indulge in market timing, but just doing nothing takes iron discipline when faced with the fears and temptations of the markets.